-The red grape is an early ripening offspring of Blaufränkisch (Lemberger), who in the 1970s at the winery Amalienhof in Heilbronn in the German wine-growing region Wuerttemberg discovered and subsequently selected by Gerhard Strecker (1929-2016).
-In 1976, the sowing of about 200,000 cores took place rape Catalyst residue.
-In a two-year selection 200 vines were selected and two of them were selected, which had a strong Muskatton.
-The first experimental plants were made in 1983, he first wine was pressed in 1991 from it.
-Initially, the variety was called Muscat-Lemberger, but a new name was sought to avoid any legal dispute.
-The winery Amalienhof reversed the request variety protection under the new name "Blue Amavitis".
-However, this was not accepted by the Bundessortenamt, the variety was officially approved in 2003 under the name "Wildmuskat".
-The vine yields purple red wines with one nutmeg and soft tannins, In 2010, no inventory was reported (Kym Anderson ).
+The red variety is an early ripening descendant of Blaufränkisch (Lemberger), in the 1970s at the Amalienhof winery in Heilbronn in the German wine-growing region Wuerttemberg discovered and subsequently selected by Gerhard Strecker (1929-2016).
+In 1976, around 200,000 seeds were sown rape Catalyst residue.
+In a two-year selection, 200 vines were selected and two of them were selected that had a strong muscat tone.
+The first trial plantings took place in 1983, the first wine was made from it in 1991.
+Initially, the Muscat-Lemberger variety was named, but a new name was sought to avoid any litigation.
+The Amalienhof winery changed the application variety protection under the new name "Blue Amavitis".
+However, this was not accepted by the Bundessortenamt, the variety was then officially approved in 2003 under the name "Wildmuskat".
+The vine produces purple red wines with one nutmeg and give way tannins, No holdings were reported in 2010 (Kym Anderson ).

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)